 Benefit #5: Build unique projects, innovate, and impact millions

-Once you do start working at tech, you’ll often get to work on projects that have a huge impact.
+Once you do start working in tech, you’ll often get to work on projects that have a huge impact.
 It’s so common nowadays, but when you stop to think it’s kind of insane how much an app or algorithm can change the world.

 Rideshare platforms and apps revolutionized taxi hire while self-driving cars and AI that can predict cancer are on the brink of release or going wider mainstream.